Quartal and quintal harmony

 In music, quartal harmony is the building of harmonic structures built from the intervals of the perfect fourth, the augmented fourth and the diminished fourth.
 For instance, a three-note quartal chord on C can be built by stacking perfect fourths, C–F–B♭.

 Quintal harmony is harmonic structure preferring the perfect fifth, the augmented fifth and the diminished fifth.
 For instance, a three-note quintal chord on C can be built by stacking perfect fifths, C–G–D.

 Properties

-Use of the terms quartal and quintal arises from a contrast, compositional or perceptual, with traditional tertian harmonic constructions.
-Listeners familiar with music of the European common practice period perceive tonal music as that which uses major and minor chords and scales, wherein both the major third and minor third constitute the basic structural elements of the harmony.
+The terms quartal and quintal imply a contrast, either compositional or perceptual, with traditional harmonic constructions based on thirds: listeners familiar with music of the common practice period are guided by tonalities constructed with familiar elements: the chords that make up major and minor scales, all in turn built from major and minor thirds.

 Regarding chords built from perfect fourths alone, composer Vincent Persichetti writes that:

 Quintal harmony (the harmonic layering of fifths specifically) is a lesser-used term, and since the fifth is the inversion or complement of the fourth, it is usually considered indistinct from quartal harmony.
 Because of this relationship, any quartal chord can be rewritten as a quintal chord by changing the order of its pitches.